Lucy Tun

-Lucy Tun is an English musician.
+Lucy Tun is an English singer-songwriter and musician.
 Born in North West London, she released her first long-play, Good Nights Bad Stories, as LCYTN in 2018, after which she took a break from making music.
 After being recognised on a family trip to Myanmar, she released the beat tape Bad Weather, Vol. 1 in 2019 and the three-track EP Every Thursday Night / Spotlight in 2020, both under the name LCYTN.
 She began releasing music under her own name in 2021, reserving LCYTN for DJ sets, and released the EP Unreal in 2023.
 She joined Loud LDN in 2022 and is also a member of ESEA Music, with whom she released a single in 2023.

 Life and career

 Tun grew up in North West London, and has an older brother, Daniel; their parents are of Myanma descent.
 As a child, she listened to classical music; when she was a teenager, she became interested in video games, and would listen to J-pop and K-pop.
 When she was sixteen, she became interested in pop music, and became obsessed with Adele.
 She studied economics with Burmese at SOAS University of London; in 2018, during her first year, she released her first long-play, Good Nights Bad Stories, as LCYTN, a disemvoweled form of her own name.
 She then promised her parents that she would quit music; on a family trip to Myanmar, they discovered that she had not done so after fans of hers approached her in the street after recognising her from billboards.
 In 2019, she released "Ride", which featured Daniel on guitar, and Bad Weather, Vol. 1, a beat tape.
 In July 2020, she released "Every Thursday Night", from her three-track EP Every Thursday Night / Spotlight; "Spotlight" featured Osquello and Yiigaa.

 She then began releasing music under her own name, reserving LCYTN for DJ sets.
 In July 2021, she released "Monarchy", a kawaii drill song written in August 2020 about people who adopt personas on dates; she wrote the song with Jakwob, and in the last twenty minutes of a recording session, having spent the rest of it working on another song.
 The following month, she and Ric Wilson featured on "Let Me Ride", a UK garage song by Bone Slim of the Nine8 Collective; she then appeared on a remix of Yiigaa's "Up", which also featured Eliza Legzdina.
 In March 2022, she released "314", which she wrote the day after moving out of the house she and strangers spent lockdown living in, and about saying goodbye to her former housemates.
 The following May, she released "Another Week", which she wrote while depressed following a breakup in lockdown; the song was produced by Usher Lavelle, and featured double handclaps.